 Note: make sure to keep these mushrooms at mild temperatures that do not exceed 60F (15.5C) or you’ll risk damaging the growth.
 Use a fan if necessary to reduce the temperature.

 Historically, there have been reports that field mushrooms were used back in the 1950s to treat cases of typhoid fever, due to their antiviral and antimicrobial properties.
-Since then, there is evidence suggesting that Agaricus campestris has potent anti-oxidant, blood-glucose regulating, and anti-cancer properties.
+Since then, there is evidence suggesting that Agaricus campestris mushrooms have potent antioxidant, blood-glucose regulating, and anti-cancer properties.

-Extracts of Agaricus campestris have also been used in cosmetics, for skin rejuvenation and anti-ageing purposes.
+Extracts of Agaricus campestris are also used in cosmetics, for skin rejuvenation and anti-ageing purposes.